digital-archives/HISTGA1011/slides/web.md

 <div class="quote">

-“Websites have … become an essential component of cultural memory, and will inevitably be tomorrow’s historical documents.
+Websites have … become an essential component of cultural memory, and will inevitably be tomorrow’s historical documents.
 Yet websites are extremely unstable, fragile, and vulnerable to loss.
-Anyone with an interest in historical documentation should be concerned about the volume of significant content disappearing daily from the cultural record.”
+Anyone with an interest in historical documentation should be concerned about the volume of significant content disappearing daily from the cultural record.

 </div>